 Why do I want to buy expensive pens?

-Make sure you're buying for the right reasons, and make sure you take some time to think about which pen fits those reasons.
+Make sure you're buying for the right reasons.
+Additionally, make sure you take some time to think about which pen fits those reasons.

-If you're buying for yourself, get a pen that fits all of your writing quality conditions (weight, balance, size, ink, and design), but one that doesn't cost you everything.
+If you're buying for yourself, buying an expensive pen that fits all of your writing quality conditions (weight, balance, size, ink, and design), is worth it.
+However ensure that it doesn't cost you everything.

 If you're buying for someone else, just think about what the pen communicates about the value you have in that person, and buy a pen for a reasonable price the embodies that.